What is sarcoma?

 - Dermatofibrosarcoma protuberans – unknown tissue origin, likely from the skin

-Knowing the exact subtype is important because it has implications for how the tumor will behave and sensitivity to various forms of treatment.
-Some subtypes and their unique features include:
+Knowing the exact subtype is important because it has implications for how the tumor will behave and how it will respond to different types of treatment.
+For example:

 - Desmoid tumor – does not spread